KyraKieskamp/Project/PROCESS.md

 # day 12
 Tuesday
 Create a basic interactive (checkbox) table first.
 Then continue with the bar graph.
 Continue with the interactive (chekbox) - full data - table at a later point this week.
 Right now, the checkbox and table build up is functional in testCheckbox.html using both html and javascript and d3 to load in the data.

+# day 14
+Thursday
+Create a scatterplot graph, with data from two chemicals and the cohorts (ppDDe and PBC153).
+Possibly make a parallel coordinates visualization for the cohorts information.

+$ day 15
+Friday
+Definately Parallel Coordinates graph.
+Add the interaction between chemicals and effects in a linked graph, perhaps still light up the chemicals with a colour when clicked.